rku/arduino-tsiclib/README.md

 # What is it?

-ard-tsiclib is a library for the Arduino platform providing a clean interface to TSIC digital temperature sensors like 206, 305 or similar.
+arduino-tsiclib is a library for the Arduino platform providing a clean interface to TSIC digital temperature sensors like 206, 305 or similar.
 It is mostly a cleanup of Rolf W.'s code available at [arduino.cc][1] (which itself is based on code from [mikrocontroller.net][2]).
-However, ard-tsiclib also comes with useful improvements like not dropping precision when returning measured temperatures (like the original code does).
+However, arduino-tsiclib also comes with useful improvements like not dropping precision when returning measured temperatures (like the original code does).